Thinkwise/docs/docs/sf/data_model.md

 The Thinkwise platform supports *clustered* and *non-clustered indexes*, *full-text indexes* (SQL Server) and *Encoded Vector indexes* (DB2).
 It can also be indicated whether an index has to be unique.

+Unique indexes can be marked to exclude null-values.
+When marked to exclude null-values, if any of the indexed columns of the row contains a null-value, this row will not be checked by the unique index.

 ## Views

 A view is a logical table that is composed from fields from other tables.
 The data in a view is not stored in the database but composed at runtime on the basis of a query.